 - Dough will be quite soft.
 Cover dough with wax paper and place in refrigerator for 1-2 hours.

 - Remove dough from refrigerator.
-Using a tablespoon or small cookie scoop drop batter onto a baking sheet lined with parchment paper.
+Using a tablespoon or small cookie scoop drop batter onto onto a parchment-lined baking sheet.
 Alternatively, form the dough into 1/2 inch balls.

 - Press the dough down gently with your fingers to flatten the balls slightly.
 Do not flatten all the way.